dorythecat/TransforMate/docs/commands/set_and_clear/big.md

 ## Syntax
 `/set big <user>`

 - `user`: A valid Discord User, defaults to the user executing the command.
+User to apply this modifier to.

 ---